DR K C LUN

 kclun@ntu.edu.sg

-Dr K C Lun is Chief Executive Officer of Gateway Consulting.
-He is also Adjunct Professor and former Director of the double-degree program in Biomedical Sciences & Chinese Medicine at the School of Biological Sciences, Nanyang Technological University, Singapore.
-He had also served as NTU Dean of Admissions (2005) and Vice-Dean (Acad), SBS (2001-2005).
-Prior to joining NTU in July 2001, he was an academic staff of the Dept of Community, Occupational and Family Medicine at National University of Singapore (NUS) from 1976-2001 and Director of the NUS Medical Informatics Program from 1996-2001.
-The MIP was jointly funded by the National Science and Technology Board (now renamed as A*STAR) and the Ministry of Education as a strategic research program to conduct upstream, basic research and to build core capability in medical informatics.
-At NUS, he also taught biostatistics and medical computing to medical undergraduates and postgraduates (since 1976) and pioneered the use of computer-based approach to biostatistics teaching and problem-solving at the medical school (since 1982).
-In recognition of his efforts in promoting the use of IT in the teaching of biostatistics and the promotion of IT in medical education, Dr Lun was presented with the inaugural NUS Teaching Excellence Award for 'Use of IT in Teaching' in October 1998.
-In the mid-1980s, Dr Lun developed an interest in medical informatics and his research work in this field led to the recognition of the NUS as the 6th World Health Organization Collaborating Centre for Health Informatics in 1990.
+His long and rewarding career in academia started in 1975 when he joined the then Dept of Social Medicine and Public Health (SMPH), National University of Singapore immediately upon his return from UK with a Ph.D. in Biometrical Genetics from the University of Birmingham under a Royal Commission for the Exhibition of 1851 Science Research Scholarship.
+During his 26 years with the NUS Faculty of Medicine, he held appointments as Associate Professor, Dept of Community, Occupational and Family Medicine (formerly SMPH and now the Saw Swee Hock School of Public Health) from 1975 to 2001, Director of the NUS Medical Informatics Program (MIP) from 1996-2001 and Director of the 6th World Health Organization Collaborating Centre for Health Informatics @ NUS from 1990-2001.
+The MIP was jointly funded by the National Science and Technology Board (now A*STAR) and the Ministry of Education as a strategic research program to conduct upstream, basic research and to build core capability in medical informatics.
+At NUS, Dr Lun also taught biostatistics and medical computing to medical undergraduates and postgraduates (since 1976) and pioneered the use of computer-based approach to biostatistics teaching and problem-solving at the medical school (since 1982).
+In recognition of his efforts in promoting the use of IT in the teaching of biostatistics and the promotion of IT in medical education, Dr Lun was presented with the inaugural NUS Teaching Excellence Award for ‘Use of IT in Teaching’ in October 1998.

-Internationally, Dr Lun served as President of the International Medical Informatics Association (IMIA) from 2001-4, and Founding President of the Asia Pacific Association for Medical Informatics (APAMI) from 1994-7.
-Dr Lun has made numerous contributions to the work of WHO, IMIA, IDRC, UNDP and several other international agencies as a temporary advisor/consultant, mainly in the area of health informatics.
-He was the creator of the 'Cyberspace Hospital', the first virtual hospital on the World Wide Web, which was launched in May 1995 and accessed by over 120 countries world wide.
-The virtual hospital was later replaced by 'Health ONE', a multilingual, multimedia health information resource funded by the National Computer Board of Singapore for implementation on the nationwide Singapore ONE network.
-For its pioneering work in the development of a multilingual, multimedia health portal on the Internet, 'Health ONE' was awarded first prize in the scientific poster competition of INET '98, an international conference on the Internet held in Geneva, Switzerland in 1998 and organized by the Internet Society.
+Internationally, Dr Lun served as President of the International Medical Informatics Association (IMIA) from 2001-4 and Founding President of the Asia Pacific Association for Medical Informatics (APAMI) from 1994-7.
+He has made numerous contributions to the work of WHO, IMIA, IDRC, UNDP and several other international agencies as temporary advisor/consultant, mainly in the area of biostatistics and health informatics.
+In 1997, under a research contract from the World Health Organization, he helped the organization develop a software called WINSSIZE for their field manual “Determination of Sample Size in Health Studies”.
+Running on MS Windows, the app was downloaded by over 600 individuals from universities and research institutions worldwide, including the Centers for Disease Control and Prevention (CDC).
+Dr Lun was also the creator of the ‘Cyberspace Hospital’, the first virtual hospital on the World Wide Web, which was launched in May 1995 and accessed by over 120 countries worldwide.
+The virtual hospital was later replaced by ‘Health ONE’, a multilingual, multimedia health information resource funded by the National Computer Board of Singapore for implementation on the nationwide Singapore ONE network.
+For its pioneering work in the development of a multilingual, multimedia health portal on the Internet, ‘Health ONE’ won first prize in the scientific poster competition of INET ’98, an international conference on the Internet held in Geneva, Switzerland in 1998 and organized by the Internet Society.

-On 2 August 2002, Dr Lun was one of the 5 recipients, selected from among 51 nominees, of the "Excellence for Singapore 2002 Award".
-The "Excellence for Singapore" Award is set up by the Singapore Totalisator Board (Tote Board) to "recognise and honour individuals, groups of individuals, or organisations that bring credit to Singapore by being among the best in their areas of activity in Asia or in the world" (award citation).
+For his achievements and efforts in promoting Singapore through his international activities in medical informatics, Dr Lun won the Singapore Internationale award presented by the Singapore International Foundation (SIF) in March 2001.
+On 2 August 2002, Dr Lun was one of the 5 recipients, selected from among 51 nominees, of the prestigious “Excellence for Singapore Award”.
+The “Excellence for Singapore Award” was to “recognize and honour individuals, groups of individuals, or organizations that bring credit to Singapore by being among the best in their areas of activity in Asia or in the World” (award citation).

 Media Features